brombal/stylix-docs/markdown/other-components.md

 > Forwarding the `ref` is not mandatory, but is best for compatibility and is necessary if you want a consumer of the wrapper component to access the underlying DOM element.

-Because the above example is such a common use case, Stylix provides the `$.styled()` convenience wrapper function.
+Because the above example is such a common scenario, Stylix provides the `$.styled()` convenience function. `$.styled()` returns a new component that forwards the ref and all styles to the given component.
 The following is functionally identical to the above example:

 ```tsx
 import $ from 'stylix';